Interprofessional Health Informatics Course

 4. Complete the online evaluation

-Completion of the course will credit you with 56.25 ANCC contact hours.
+This course is awarded 56.25 ANCC contact hours.

 Refund Policy: Refunds may be requested and issued before accessing the course.
 Once the Moodle course has been accessed, no refunds will be issued.